Energy4Growing/gisele_v01/docs/user/running.rst

 Graphical User Interface
 ------------------------
 To start Gisele Graphical User Interface, run the file 'Gisele.py'.
-By clicking on the link that appears, a window in the browser opens at the address:
+To visualize the GUI, type in the browser the following local address: http://127.0.0.1:8050/

-The procedure is divided into different steps, corresponding to the tabs.
+The procedure is divided into different steps, each one with a dedicated tab in the GUI.

 .. toctree::
-   :caption: Contents:
+   :caption: Gisele's steps:

-   introduction
+   :numbered:

+   geospatial_data_processing
    clustering
    grid_routing
    microgrid_sizing